-The PKK's Syrian offshoot the People's Protection Units (YPG) terrorists continue to launch attacks on the front lines of Turkey's anti-terror operation zone, violating the deal commanding them to pull back 30 kilometers south of Turkey's border, according to Syrian National Army (SNA) sources.
+The PKK's Syrian offshoot the People's Protection Units (YPG) terrorists continue to launch attacks on the front lines of Turkey’s anti-terror operation zone, violating the deal commanding them to pull back 30 kilometers south of Turkey's border, according to reports by the Syrian National Army (SNA).

 SNA sources reported that YPG/PKK terrorists launching harassment attacks against SNA soldiers have been holding the front lines around the northern Tal Abyad and Ras al-Ayn districts.